decatorevista/storytelling/schedule.md

 *New York Hall*
 {: .desc}

-	**Mona Nicoară**
+*Mona Nicoară*

 _The Boundaries of the Storyteller:_ A journalist, an activist, and an artist walk into the same story.
 I have no punchline, just a few strange insights that came out of the muted struggle between the three over the six years it took to make my documentary Our School.
+{: .desc}

 **Chris Jones**